-The I2C slave interface is available on the H1 connector using pins H1.3 (SDA), H1.4 (SCL) and H1.13 (INT).
 The I2C interface is not enabled by default.
-To enable the interface, use command 33 (0x21):

-Interface Options or the Interface Configuration Screen.
+To enable the interface, use command 33 (0x21): Interface Options or the Interface Configuration Screen.
+The I2C slave interface uses pins H1.3 (SDA), H1.4 (SCL) and H1.13 (INT).
 If the I2C interface is enabled, GPIO use of the same pins will be unavailable.